atmoswing/atmoswing-user-manual/docs/app-viewer/usage.rst

 Display of the distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Rainfall distributions are accessible via the |icon_frame_distributions_s| button on the toolbar.
+The predictand distributions are accessible via the |icon_frame_distributions_s| button on the toolbar.
 It allows plotting the distribution of all analogs comparatively to the best 5 or 10 (Figure below).
 The display options are similar to those of the time series (previous section).
 The method, station, and lead time must be selected in the upper part of the window.

 .. image:: img/frame-plot-precip-distrib.png
    :align: center